I am going to be as candid as I can ever be in this post, and from now onwards.

 It requires REFLECTION, ON YOUR OWN.

 So I hope I have told you what it takes to be really great at the piano.
-Of course, if you just want to be mediocre, keep telling yourself “it’s too hard”, “I don’t have time (for lessons and/practice)”, and “the teacher should tell me everything I need to know!”
+Of course, if you just want to do whatever, keep telling yourself “it’s too hard”, “I don’t have time (for lessons and/practice)”, and “the teacher should tell me everything I need to know!”

 Anything great in life requires hard work, resilience, time and patience, and A LOT OF THINKING.

-Next post, I might start bashing on “teachers” who think they are teaching, but they are really not!
+Next post, I would write about “teachers” who think they are teaching, but they are really not!

 I trust you all had a great holiday and a fresh start to this beautiful new year of 2017.